- Why Do a Juice Cleanse?

 Regardless of your condition, the best juice cleanse for weight loss entails mostly vegetables with a little fruit.
 “Keep to vegetables with at most one fruit added,” says the Daily Health Post.
-“Fruit juice is high in sugar and you don’t need a lot of that at once, even if it’s from a whole food.”
+“Fruit juice is high in sugar and you don’t need a lot of that at once, even if it’s from whole food.”

 Bowden agrees.
-“Vegetables are the clear winner,” he says.“That’s because fruit — wonderful though it is — has a lot of sugar and can play havoc with both blood sugar and insulin.”
+“Vegetables are the clear winner,” he says.“That’s because of fruit — wonderful though it is — has a lot of sugar and can play havoc with both blood sugar and insulin.”

 Because they often lack protein and dietary fat, juice cleanses are not sustainable.
-After three days drinking nothing but juice (or mostly juice), you will likely crave real, whole foods.
+After 3 days drinking nothing but juice (or mostly juice), you will likely crave real, whole foods.
 You want to transition back into real food slowly, so your schedule might look like this:

 - Days 1–3: Juice cleanse consisting of mostly vegetables with a little fruit for breakfast, lunch, and dinner

 - Days 4–5: Juice cleanse for breakfast followed by a healthy lunch and dinner

 You can opt to replace one meal (say, breakfast) for a few days with juice and then eat a healthy lunch or dinner.

 If you go back to your regular eating routine after a juice cleanse, you will regain the weight you lost.
 To continue losing weight and sustain that loss, eat meals with lean protein, healthy fat, and lots of leafy and cruciferous vegetables.

 The right juice can provide many (but not all) of the nutrients found in whole fruits and vegetables.
 The key is adding the correct ingredients from a variety of nutrient-dense plants and avoiding high-sugar fruits.